Safiya2358/student_database/README.md

 # student_database
-Student Management System is an application that enables users to create and store student records.
+Student_database is a database that enables users to create and store student records.
 Additionally, it aids in maintaining existing students' records.